karpatkey/karpatkey-api-service/README.md

 A `GET` request to `/aum` will respond with the value of non-custodial assets under management.

-## Help out
+## Contribution

-Feedback and contributions are very welcome.
+Any and every contribution is welcomed and appreciated.